guiman/baku/README.md

 baku
 ====

-Node + Redis + Ruby + WiiMote = ????_API
+"(multiple) IR tracking in the comfort of your browser."

 What's baku?
 ------------

-Baku is a plataform, that allow you to connect to a WiiMote device from a web browser.
+Baku is an experimental platform, that allows you to connect to a WiiMote device from a web browser.
 For now we are only capturing the IR Sensor Data and broadcasting it from a Ruby driver via Redis to a Node.js server witch has an application that uses Sockets.io to communicate with the browser.

-The idea is to emmit IR Light to the sensor an capture it's location.
+The idea is to emmit IR Light to the sensor an capture it's location, deliver this data to the browser app in a standard (through an API) real-time way so you can manipulate this information as you want to.

 Why would you do this?
 ----------------------